 Today, the most used versions of Wishbone are revision B.3, and to a lesser extend, revision B.4.
 Revision B.4 most notably adds support for pipelining more efficient access to high-latency peripherals like DRAM.

 The primary author and maintainer of the Wishbone specification is Richard Herveille.
-The specification is now maintained by a group of people under the umbrella of the FOSSi Foundation.
+The specification is now developed by a group of people hosted by the FOSSi Foundation.
 Please join the firstname.lastname@example.org mailing list (subscribe) if you have questions or want to contribute to the specification process.